Kinematically boosted pairs from the nonlinear Breit-Wheeler process in small-angle laser collisions: Boosted pair production

-\eeqn where $u_\nu$ is a 4-vector defining the observer~\cite{LLCTF}.
-Taking $u_\nu=(1,\vec 0)$ means the observer is at rest in the Lorentz frame being considered, and then this definition produces the usual Poynting vector \footnote{$P^{\mu}$ is the momentum density, and the field momentum and rest frame are quasi-local quantities, which should be considered as integrated over a mesoscopic volume chosen smaller than the length scale over which the field varies, but larger than the length scale associated with pair formation.
-Since the laser and pair production scales are widely separated, with the laser wavelength $\lambda\sim(1\,\mathrm{eV})^{-1}$ much greater than the pair formation length $\lambda_{ee}$ defined by $\Delta V=|e\vec E|\lambda_{ee}=m_e$ , we can clearly choose a mesoscopic length scale $\ell$ satisfying $\lambda_{\rm laser}\gg \ell \gg \lambbar_e (m_e^2/|e\vec E|)$ which defines the quasi-local volume.}.
-In strong fields $|\vec E|\sim m_e^2/e$, QED significantly modifies the Maxwell energy-momentum tensor~\cite{Labun:2008qq}; however, aiming at the next generation of experiments attaining fields $|\vec E|< 0.1|\vec E_c|$, we can omit these corrections.
+\eeqn where $P^{\mu}$ is the momentum density and $u_\nu$ is a 4-vector defining the observer~\cite{landau1971classical}.
+Taking $u_\nu=(1,\vec 0)$ means the observer is at rest in the Lorentz frame being considered, and then this definition produces the usual Poynting vector.
+The field momentum and rest frame are quasi-local quantities, which should be considered as integrated over a mesoscopic volume chosen smaller than the length scale over which the field varies, but larger than the length scale associated with pair formation.
+Since the laser and pair production scales are widely separated, with the laser wavelength $\lambda_{\rm laser}\sim(1\,\mathrm{eV})^{-1}$ much greater than the pair formation length $\ell_f\sim m_e^{-1}$, we can clearly choose a mesoscopic length scale $\ell$ satisfying $\lambda_{\rm laser}\gg \ell \gg m_e^{-1}$ which defines the quasi-local volume.
+In strong fields $|\vec E|\sim m_e^2/e$, QED significantly modifies the Maxwell energy-momentum tensor~\cite{labun2010dark}; however, aiming at the next generation of experiments attaining fields $|\vec E|< 0.1|\vec E_c|$, we can omit these corrections.

 The magnitude $P^{\mu}P_{\mu}$ is invariant \beqn \sqrt{P^{\mu}P_{\mu}}\equiv\mu=\frac{1}{2}(a^2+b^2) \eeqn showing the energy density in the rest frame (the mass density) depends only on invariants \req{abinv}.
 The transformation to the field rest frame is obtained from the condition that $\vec E'\times\vec B'=0$, prime denoting quantities in the rest frame.
-Plugging in the lorentz transformation for $\vec E',\vec B'$ in terms of $\vec E,\vec B$ and making the Ansatz, $ \vec\beta=C(\vec E\times\vec B) $, we find a quadratic equation for $C$ with two solutions $C^{-1}=T^{00}\pm\mu$ where $\mu$ is the mass density defined in \req{massdensity}.
+Plugging in the Lorentz transformation for $\vec E',\vec B'$ in terms of $\vec E,\vec B$ and making the Ansatz, $ \vec\beta=C(\vec E\times\vec B) $, we find a quadratic equation for $C$ with two solutions $C^{-1}=T^{00}\pm\mu$ where $\mu$ is the mass density defined in \req{massdensity}.
 The requirement $\beta^2<1$ means only the (+) solution is physical, and the boost velocity to the field rest frame is \beqn \vec\beta=C(\vec E\times\vec B), \quad C=(T^{00}+\mu)^{-1} \eeqn Since for light-like fields, the energy density equals the momentum density $T^{00}=|\vec E\times\vec B|$, we see that smaller $\mu$ means a larger boost, $\beta^2\to 1$.